Q302

 English is spoken by over one billion people, either natively or as a second language.
 By immersing yourself in the study of English, you'll reach deep conclusions about the nature of the language, and discover the forces that have shaped it over time.

-You’ll examine spoken and written data to understand how language works, using tools from core areas of linguistics including syntax, phonetics and phonology, and semantics.
-You will apply your knowledge and skills in linguistics to different domains of language study, for example: psycholinguistics, language acquisition, sociolinguistics, language variation and change, language in interaction, the history of English, and forensic speech science.
+You’ll examine spoken and written data to understand how language works, using tools from core areas of linguistics including syntax, phonetics and phonology, sociolinguistics and semantics.
+You will apply your knowledge and skills in linguistics to different domains of language study, for example: psycholinguistics, language acquisition, language variation and change, language in interaction, the history of English, forensic linguistics, forensic speech science, and teaching English as a foreign language.

 Building upon the core skills in linguistic analysis you developed in your first year of study, you can customise your programme of study by specialising in particular areas of interest in your second and final years.